Kerry Reed

-Kerry Reed (born October 24, 1984) is a former American football wide receiver.
-He also played for the BC Lions of the Canadian Football League.
+Kerry Reed (born October 24, 1984) is an American former professional football player who was a wide receiver in the National Football League (NFL) and Arena Football League (AFL).
 He was signed by the Miami Dolphins as an undrafted free agent in 2007.
-He played college football at Michigan State.
+He played college football for the Michigan State Spartans.

-Reed has also been a member of the Baltimore Ravens.
+Reed was also a member of the Baltimore Ravens of the NFL, and the BC Lions of the Canadian Football League (CFL).

-Early years
+Early life

 Reed attended South Dade High School in Homestead, Florida and was a letterman in football.
 As a senior, he was an All-Dade County Honorable Mention selection.